getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/template.md

 `lineno`:

-: The line number of the call
+: The line number of the call.

 `abs_path`:

-: The absolute path to the template on the file system
+: The absolute path to the template on the file system.

 `filename`:

-: The filename as it was passed to the template loader
+: The filename as it was passed to the template loader.

 `context_line`:

-: Source code in filename at lineno
+: Source code in filename at lineno.

 `pre_context`:

-: A list of source code lines before context_line (in order) – usually `[lineno - 5:lineno]`
+: A list of source code lines before `context_line` (in order) – usually `[lineno - 5:lineno]`.

 `post_context`:

-: A list of source code lines after context_line (in order) – usually `[lineno + 1:lineno + 5]`
+: A list of source code lines after `context_line` (in order) – usually `[lineno + 1:lineno + 5]`.

 ## Examples